Deconfounding Imitation Learning with Variational Inference: Background

 \subsection{Imitation learning}

 Imitation learning learns a policy from a dataset of expert demonstrations via supervised learning.
 The expert is a policy that acts in a (reward-free) Markov decision process (MDP) defined by a tuple $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P(s'\mid s,a), P(s_0))$, where $\mathcal{S}$ is the set of states, $\mathcal{A}$ is the set of actions, $P(s'\mid s,a)$ is the transition probability, and $P(s_0)$ is a distribution over initial states.
 The expert's interaction with the environment produces a trajectory $\tau = (s_0, a_0, \dots, a_{T-1}, s_T)$.
-The expert may maximize the expectation over some reward function, but this is not necessary (and some tasks cannot be expressed through Markov rewards~\cite{abel2021expressivity}).
-In the simplest form of imitation learning, a behavioral cloning policy $\pi_{\eta}(a\mid s)$ parametrized by $\eta$ is learned by minimizing the loss $- \sum_{s, a \in \mathcal{D}} \log \pi_{\eta}(a\mid s)$, where $\mathcal{D}$ is the dataset of state-action pairs collected by the expert's policy.
+The expert may maximize the expectation over some reward function, but this is not necessary (and some tasks cannot be expressed through Markov rewards~\citep{abel2021expressivity}).
+In the simplest form of imitation learning, a BC policy $\pi_{\eta}(a\mid s)$ parametrized by $\eta$ is learned by maximizing the likelihood of the expert data, i.e., minimizing the loss $- \sum_{s, a \in \mathcal{D}} \log \pi_{\eta}(a\mid s)$, where $\mathcal{D}$ is the dataset of state-action pairs collected by the expert's policy.